meowpeow/Algorithms/README.md

 # Algorithms
-Implementation of a few popular algorithms in Java language.
+Implementations of a few popular algorithms in Java language.